-The Advanced Certificate in Public Health is a non-degree program designed to expand the knowledge and broaden the usefulness of health educators.
+The Advanced Certificate in Public Health is a non-degree program designed to expand the knowledge and broaden the capacity of individuals, including health educators and advocates to deliver evidence-based health programs.
+It is accredited by the Adventist Accrediting Association (AAA).
 This program is available on campus, in Distance Learning Centers, and online.
 Contact AIIAS Online concerning the online program at www.online.aiias.edu.

-- A baccalaureate degree or equivalent. - 2.
+- 1. A baccalaureate degree or equivalent. - 2.
 Demonstrated English proficiency.